Green operation

 ACOUSTICS

 Acoustic comfort is another requirement for a healthy indoor environment.
-For millennia, man has evolved in nature, where he used his hearing for orientation and survival, and we still automatically focus our attention in the direction of noises we hear.
+For millennia, human beings have evolved in nature, where we used our hearing for orientation and survival, and we still automatically focus our attention in the direction of noises we hear.
 Noise is a significant stressor for building users; it makes us feel uncomfortable in buildings, affecting our concentration and error rate.
 Excessive noise can also cause insomnia, headaches, vomiting, stomach ulcers, high blood pressure, mood swings, and even impotence.

 What is noise?
 It is often a subjective feeling, but it is also defined by a government regulation that sets a noise limit of 50 dB for workplaces where creative or mental work that requires attention and concentration is performed.
 A special decree also regulates the noise limit in educational facilities according to their purpose.